About Intro to Liberal Arts

 The Goals of ILA

-- Students will discover the liberal arts as a means to engage with questions of human values, purposes, and communities.
+- Students will discover the liberal arts as a means to engage with questions of human values, purposes, and communities and as a means to explore connections among disciplines and among diverse perspectives.
 Students will learn that a liberal arts education can be transformative, preparing them to pursue fulfilling personal and professional lives.

-- Students will understand key components for engaging in the intellectual challenges of college and for becoming life-long learners.
-These components include adopting attitudes of inquiry and curiosity, functioning from a growth-mindset, approaching the tasks of learning with tenacity and resiliency, and seeking excellence rather than perfection.
+- Students will understand key components for engaging in the intellectual and personal challenges of college and for becoming life-long learners.
+These components include developing a strong and consistent work ethic, adopting an attitude of inquiry, functioning from a growth-mindset, and approaching all aspects of the transition to college with tenacity and resilience.

-- Students will consider the dynamic relationships between the Self, the Stranger, and the Community and will discover that their own sense of self and their engagement with the community affects their quality of life and the lives of those around them.
+- Students will consider the dynamic relationships among Self, Stranger, and Community and will discover that their own sense of self and their engagement with the community affects their quality of life and the lives of those around them.